rexa302/efficient-kan/README.md

-# An Efficient Implementation of Kolmogorov-Arnold Network
+# An Efficient of Kolmogorov-Arnold Network

 This repository contains an efficient implementation of Kolmogorov-Arnold Network (KAN).
 The original implementation of KAN is available [here](https://github.com/KindXiaoming/pykan).